MauLoHdz/LUDB/README.md

 ### Late Universe Likelihoods
-This code computes the Chi2 from a set of different cosmological data of the late universe.
-In particular, 	cosmic chronometers, megamasers from the megamaser cosmology project, BAO from DESI Y1, SNeIa from either Pantheon+, Union3 or Dark Energy Survey (DES).
-The code allows binning the data within a specified range, thereby obtaining the likelihood (\chi^2).
-It recreates the results obtained in arXiv:2411.00095.
+This code computes the total χ² from a variety of late-universe cosmological datasets.
+In particular, it includes cosmic chronometers, megamasers from the Megamaser Cosmology Project, BAO from DESI DR2, and Type Ia Supernovae from Pantheon+, Union3, or the Dark Energy Survey (DES).

+In addition, it includes the Planck 2018 distance priors (arXiv:1808.05724), implemented following the formulation of the shift parameter R, the acoustic scale, and the baryon density \Omega_b h^2.
+These priors can be toggled on or off using the Planck_distance_priors flag in `bin_range.py`.

+The code allows binning the data within a specified redshift range (z_min, z_max), thereby computing the chi^2 for the data contained in that bin.
+This reproduces the methodology and results presented in arXiv:2411.00095.

+The active parameters in each run are automatically selected based on which datasets fall within the chosen redshift bin (i.e., datasets with no data in that range contribute chi^2 = 0).
+Nevertheless, the complete cosmological model remains that of CPL (Chevallier–Polarski–Linder)

-In order to produce the confidence regions of cosmological parameters, the provided functions need to be used together with a sampler code, for example `emcee`.
-An example of this is provided in the `emcee.ipynb` notebook.
+To produce confidence regions for cosmological parameters, the likelihood functions can be combined with a sampler such as emcee.
+A complete, ready-to-run example of this procedure is provided in the `emcee.ipynb` notebook, which explains in detail how to build and sample the posterior automatically using the dynamic parameter configuration from `likelihood.build.ipyb`

 ### Citation